Full Time: 12 months | Flexible learning: 18-63 months

-Our MSc in Design and Management of Sustainable Built Environments is ideal for urban planners, architects, building services engineers, facilities managers and performance assessors looking to progress.
+Our MSc in Design and Management of Sustainable Built Environments is ideal for urban planners, architects, building services engineers, facilities managers and performance assessors looking to progress their careers.

 This master’s course is accredited by the Chartered Institution of Building Services Engineers, the Energy Institute.
 (Accreditation is reviewed periodically.
 Successful completion of this course satisfies the academic requirements for registration as a Chartered Engineer.)

 It provides an introduction to the fundamental subjects related to environmental design, operation and management, and an understanding of the latest theories and research.
 You will broaden your knowledge in environmental engineering, building design, energy efficiency and management, along with the application of digital technology and indoor environmental quality and wellbeing.

 This course is offered as a one-year full-time course, or as a flexible modular course.
 The course is delivered through intensive residential weeks at our award-winning campus, supported through a professional online learning environment.
 Study over two years alongside your work commitments, or fast-track your studies with a one-year programme.

 You will learn through a mixture of lectures, seminars, tutorials, guided reading, online resources and written assignments.
 Class sizes range from eight to 40 people and combine flexible and full-time students.
 All classes are taught in one-week intensive teaching blocks with assignment work between teaching weeks.